mdeguzis/RetroRig/README.md

 `git clone https://github.com/ProfessorKaos64/RetroRig`

+To intstall:

+`cd RetroRig`
+`sudo ./config.setup.sh`

-Simply run `sudo ./config.setup.sh` after cloning.  sudo access is needed for updates, installs, and folder creation.
+sudo access is needed for updates, installs, and folder creation.
 If you wish, you can review the script code beforehand to see what sudo does.You can also choose to just copy configuration filesfrom each folder if you wish to just steal some notes on how to setup the emulators.
 Please reference the issues area on Github for current issues, or the release-roadmap for upcoming items.

 You can also download a zip file or by other means on the github page.
 This will install dialog and git as prequisites before running RetroRig.